Become a New Zealander.

 From late 2027, most people applying for citizenship by grant will need to pass a test.
 The exact start date is not confirmed yet.

-20 multiple-choice questions, in English.
+20 multiple-choice questions, in English, drawn from a wider question pool.
 You take the test in person.

 Test locations have not been chosen yet.
 The plan is to have places to take the test all around New Zealand.